Kingdom of Fife

 • Burns Tavern 184 High Street Leslie KY6 3DB Telephone(01592) 741345

 The Burns is very much the hub of the community.
-Located in the former paper making town of Leslie, the burns tavern remains a traditional style bar with a lounge and public bar.
-The main bar is a split into two sections, the lower contains the main bar area and the higher level contains a pool table.
+Located in the former paper making town of Leslie, the Burns Tavern remains a traditional style bar with a lounge and public bar.
+The main bar to the right on entry is split into two sections, the lower contains the main bar area and the higher level contains a pool table with the pub having its own pool team.
 Sit back, relax and enjoy your pint of Timothy Taylors Landlord while watching sporting events on the numerous TVs.
+The Burns also has a juke box mainly featuring music from the 60's to 80's.

 • Limekilns